 Besides coming to the realization that Jewish food is not amongst the most attractive snacks on the block, I have noticed that we manage to force more consonants into a still fairly pronounceable word than any other ethnic cuisine.
 Plus one for the chosen people!
 Imagine if I could play tzimmes in Words with Friends?
 For a triple word score?
 Jackpot!

 Borscht is another food with a mind boggling number of consonants.
-Now, it is confession time.
-Truth- I have never eaten borscht before.
-Mostly because it sounds disgusting- beet soup is about as appealing as having a root canal on a blind date.
-I would rather stay home and catch up on Golden Girls on my Tivo thank you very much!
-But that was before Bubbe mentioned that her Bubbe’s borscht included sour cream, which made it a beautiful shade of pink.
-Now I am on board!
+There are many kinds of borscht, and my Bubbe (and her Bubbe’s) borscht includes sour cream, which made it a beautiful shade of pink.
+This got me on board!
 Finally, a Jew recipe as attractive as its people!
 I pictured my Great-Great-Bubbe (GGB) slaving over a hot stove on a bitter cold Russian night, lovingly stirring her borscht and swigging vodka to stay warm.
 That was until Bubbe told me GGB was British.
 There goes that dream.
 But my dream of making her pink soup is still alive and well.
 It’s borscht time!

 It is summer here in Austin, Texas.
 Those three months weeks of winter were brutal!
 So I decided to go with GGB’s summer borscht.
 Here is all you need for your very own beet soup.
 I used boxed chicken stock (the horror!), but you can always make your own or use vegetable stock to keep things kosher.